Hannadic Rufus

 21st to 28th day : the Awareness period

 By the 21st day puppies have full use of their senses.
-The brain and nervous system develop.
-The first signs of humping (pre-imitation of future sexual behavior) appears (Scott and Fuller, 1965).
+The brain and nervous system keep developing.
+The first signs of humping (pre-imitation of future sexual behavior) appear (Scott and Fuller, 1965).
 Species identification (filial, fraternal and sexual imprinting) starts now and ends somewhere between the 11th and 17th week.
 The total absence of other dogs during this period fosters identification with, social preference for and courting behavior with another species (humans, cats, etc) or a substitute (stuffed animal, etc.) and rejection (flight or fight) of the own species (dogs).
 This identification is persistent, occasionally for life.
 At this mental stage, puppies are extremely sensitive to stress and radical changes in their environment, which they experience as frightening.
 During this stage the puppy needs its mother more than ever.
 If removed from the nest during this critical period it will never attain the mental and emotional maturity necessary to socialize adequately.
 Once adverse conditions during this critical period have developed negative behavioral traits, no amount of re-conditioning or training at a later stage will be able to significantly improve or compensate these negative characteristics.

 Read more >>